jcace/fil-ubc/readme.md

 default wallet set	{"wallet": "f3q2ac6l6wih7e3bk25mdb7stqnhvw35gfcccdn7bd65fnhebaxgvxq7av3dpjnkikrebyzkhzijdddeq7gbja"}
 ```

 Save this wallet address somewhere, we'll need it later.
+The private keys for this wallet will be located in the `~/.boost` folder.

 ### Getting Datacap
 *Datacap* is like a Filecoin Token that gives your deals Fil+ (Verified) status.
 This allows you to make deals without any cost, as providers gain increased ROI for taking them.